krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 In this section, we want to add more detail and more precision to this graph.

 ### The Legacy Metric
-Below, we introduce one simple metric to assess a legacy project.
+Below, we introduce one simple metric that helps you to locate a legacy project in the graph.
 The purpose of the Legacy Metric is to give you a quick estimate of the situation.
-It does not represent a detailed analysis of a project.
+It does not give you a detailed analysis of a project.

 We chose few but rigorous, objective criteria for each dimension, so that you can arrive at the same (or similar) result as someone you are working with.
-We will use the **legacy metric** to relate our own experience to a reproducible number.